Marclie/SuaveStateScanner/README.md

 All configurations in the configuration file are optional and are defined as follows:

+* `printVar` - The index for the target variable to be printed to the output file.
+If this is not specified, the default is to print the energy of the state.
+Other values will print a specific property for each state (default: 0)

 * `orders` - The 'orders' parameter defines the orders of derivatives desired for computation.
 This parameter must be a list of integers.
    The default value '[1]' will be used if this parameter is not provided. (default: [1])

 * `width` - The 'width' parameter defines the width of the stencil used for finite differences.
    This parameter is optional and must be a positive integer greater than the max order.
    If this parameter is not provided, the default value '8' or 'max(orders)+3' will be used. (default: 8)

 * `futurePnts` - The 'futurePnts' parameter defines the number of points from the right of the center that is included in the stencils.
    This parameter is optional and must be a positive integer.
 If this parameter is not provided, the default value '0' will be used.
 A zero/small value is ideal since the script reorders points from left to right; points on the right will be unsorted making their derivatives mostly invalid (default: 0)

 * `maxPan` - The 'maxPan' parameter defines the maximum number of times the stencil of size width can pivot around the center point.
 This parameter is optional and must be a positive integer.
 If this parameter is not provided, the default value 'None' will be used, meaning there is no limit to the pivoting of the stencil.  (default: None)

 * `pntBounds` - The bounds of the points in the input file.
 If provided, this should be a list in the form [xmin, xmax] where xmin/xmax are the minimum/maximum index for the reaction coordinates (default: None)

 * `stateBounds` - The bounds of the states in the input file.
 If provided, this should be a list in the form [statemin, statemax] specifying inclusive lower and